Jump In!: Plot

 Rodney, meanwhile, is furious over losing to Izzy, and demands a rematch, though Izzy ignores him.
 He discovers Izzy's secret, and takes pictures of him, leaving them all over their school, exposing and ridiculing Izzy.
 After seeing this, Mary tries to convince Izzy to come back, but Izzy coldly turns her down.
 Kenneth gives Izzy a gift for his boxing match, but discovers the pictures Rodney posted and confronts Izzy about it.
 Izzy admits that he didn't tell his dad because ever since Izzy's mother died, all he ever talks about is boxing.
 Izzy admits that he no longer likes the sport, and only does it for his father.
 Izzy apologizes, while Kenneth accepts the apology, then leaves the room.

-Izzy takes out his anger at the gym until Tammy comes over and reminds him that she's been teased by him and others constantly for being a female boxer, but she's overcome it to become the best girl boxer in Brooklyn.
-That night, Rodney shows up at the gym with a large crowd.
+Izzy takes out his anger at the gym until Tammy reminds him that she's been teased by him and others constantly, but she's overcome it to become the best girl boxer in Brooklyn.
+That night, Rodney shows up with a large crowd.
 He demands again that Izzy gives him the rematch, and Izzy agrees.
 In the ring, Izzy responds to Rodney's mockery with cool analysis of Rodney’s behavior as a loudmouthed bully.
-He uses the tricks he honed in freestyle practice to dodge Rodney's attacks and push him against the ropes repeatedly, finally stating that they both had a lot to be mad about, but fighting would not improve matters.
+He uses the tricks he honed in freestyle practice to dodge Rodney's attacks and push him against the ropes repeatedly, finally stating that they both had a lot to be mad about, but fighting about it would not settle their issues.
 He leaves the ring, and Rodney angrily follows, but trips and falls.
 Everyone urges Izzy to finish him, but he refuses before leaving the gym.
 Rodney is impressed, admiring Izzy for standing up to him.